dwhitlockii/Charon/charon/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Charon Firewall is open-source software licensed under the [MIT License](LICENSE).
+This means you are free to use, modify, distribute, and commercialize the software with minimal restrictions.
+See the [LICENSE](LICENSE) file for the full terms.

 ## Acknowledgments